ABC Inventory: What It Is, How to Classify It, and How to Keep It Current

 “Paso Firme” Shoe Store

 The “Paso Firme” store, specializing in urban footwear, began to face overstock problems in some models and inventory failures in others.
 Although they sold about 20 different models, they were not clear about which ones actually boosted sales and occupied the most capital.
-This resulted in reactive decisions, disordered purchases and loss of opportunities sold in high-demand models.
+This resulted in reactive decisions, disordered purchases and lost sales on high-demand models.
 To address this situation, the operations team decided to apply a ABC classification to the inventory, with the objective of prioritizing the most relevant products and improving stock management.

 The sales history and unit value of each shoe model sold during the last 12 months were collected.
 Then, the total value of each product (sales x unit price) was calculated and the models were ordered from highest to lowest according to their monetary contribution to the total inventory.
 From this ordered list, three categories were defined: